 Invisalign on the other hand has quite an abundance of reviews, so we’ve documented a few of them for you to check out on a separate page.

 The Inman Aligner is a good choice for anyone in the UK wanting their front few teeth straightened in a relatively short time.
 There may be some discomfort while wearing the appliance, but with an average treatment time of just 9 weeks, it will be over before you know it.

 However, there are no studies to determine if treating only the front teeth could have a detrimental effect on the back teeth and overall bite.

 Both brands have a large network of providers, and you can easily search for Invisalign providers near you to find out more about their aligners.
-You may well find a dentist who offers both Inman and Invisalign, in which case they will be able to advise you on the most suitable treatment for your specific needs.
+You may well find a dentist who offers both Inman and Invisalign, in which case they can advise you on the most suitable treatment for your specific needs.

 If you're looking for an even cheaper aligner option and you only need mild teeth straightening, check out Straight My Teeth.
-Their treatment is monitored remotely using an app, and costs just £999 for the complete package.
+They remotely monitor treatment using an app, and it costs just £999 for the complete package.

 We hope this Inman Aligner review has helped you discover more about your orthodontic treatment options in the UK.

 How much does an Inman Aligner cost?

 Inman Aligners cost between £1,200 to £2,000 depending on the dentist or orthodontist that you go to.
 The price also depends on the amount of work needed and the treatment timeframe.